T1REGOC/EUWRO-Slovenia-2025/README.md

 T = Final torque on wheels
 Mt – Motor torque

+We stabillised it to the platform by designing a holder for it.
+It is placed longitunally.
 With two helix gears, whose ratio is 1:2 (so that we gain torque since the speed is not as necessary), we created a transmission.
 Why helix gears?
 We thought about using double helix gears because they have a great grip, but considering that we wanted most of the parts to be modular, the double helix gears would be harder to dismantle and mantle each time.
-To the second, bigger gear, we created a plus shaped hole since we needed the shaft to rotate with the gear.
+To the second, drive gear, we created a plus shaped hole since we needed the shaft to rotate with the gear.
 The two shafts are also plus shaped and connected by a plus shaped connector.
-Why helix gears?
-We thought about using double helix gears because they have a great grip, but considering that we wanted most of the parts to be modular, the double helix gears would be harder to dismantle and mantle each time.
+They have plates so that they don't move left / right thorugh the gear.
+At the end there is a rectangular hold for the wheels.

 Here it is all together:

 <img width="984" height="723" alt="image" src="https://github.com/user-attachments/assets/dc01d511-1438-4414-9b53-da198ae68498" />

 ## STEERING
 For the steering, we went with a always reliable, stable, small, affordable and available SG90 servo motor.
 We decided on the Ackermann's steering system since it seemed more stable than pivot point turning or others.
 This is an example of the Ackermann's steering system.

 Max.
 Steering angle == 30°

 <img width="1379" height="507" alt="image" src="https://github.com/user-attachments/assets/dc9a3a80-8cbf-4347-83f5-d468f4b4e1aa" />

 You design a servo addon that rotates the middle connector.
-The two side arms are pivotted at one point and on the other connected to the middle shaft.
-On the arms go wheels.
-Then just cover it up so that the force doesn't bring it all up.
+The two side motor hubs are pivotted at one point and on the other connected to the middle shaft.
+On the hubs go wheels.
+When the servo rotates, the addon rotates with it and moves the connector left aand right.
+Then the motor hubs rotate because of the pivot on the other side.

 Considering that upfront we don't have driving power, the wheels must be able to rotate freely.
 So the shaft that they go on is a bit lose, so the wheels have the abilty to rotate and then just tighten it up with a designed screw.
 The wheels will spin when the drive wheels start to spin.